Jacob R. Koller Member

 - State of Iowa, 2003

 - University of Iowa College of Law, JD, 2003

 - Western Illinois University, BA, summa cum laude, 1999

-Jacob Koller is a member of Simmons Perrine Moyer Bergman.
-He practices primarily in the area of family law, which includes representing individuals in all aspects of domestic relations, including dissolution of marriage, child custody and visitation, child support, premarital agreements and related matters.
-In addition, Mr. Koller’s practice includes representing individuals in other circumstances affecting the family unit, such as adoption, guardianships and conservatorships.
+Jacob Koller is a family law attorney with more than 15 years of experience.
+He counsels individuals in all aspects of domestic relations, including premarital agreements, separation and divorce, child custody and visitation, child support and related matters.
+He also represents individuals in other circumstances affecting the family unit, such as adoption, guardianships and conservatorships.

-Mr. Koller’s family law practice includes the following:
+Mr. Koller’s family law practice focuses on the following:

 Litigation.
-Mr. Koller believes the best result in any family law matter is a negotiated settlement.
+Mr. Koller believes the best result in any family law matter is a successfully negotiated settlement.
 When this is not possible, however, it becomes necessary to have a trial before a judge.
-Mr. Koller is experienced in the preparation and prosecution to trial of complex financial – including high net worth marital estates, large farm and livestock operations and business interests – and custody matters.
+Mr. Koller is experienced in the preparation and prosecution to trial of complex financial, including high net worth marital estates, large farm and livestock operations, and business interests – and child custody matters.
 He is a 2008 graduate of the American Family Law Trial Advocacy Institute, which is an advanced trial training program for attorneys specializing in the practice of family law.

 Honors & Awards